What about red eyes after swimming?

 Are hot tubs safe for children?

 Young children can quickly become overheated in a hot tub or spa.
-If you allow your child to use a hot tub or spa, keep the visit supervised, brief, and don't allow your child to put his or her head underwater.
+The Centers for Disease Control (CDC) do not recommend children under 5 years use a hot tub or spa.
+If you allow your child to use a hot tub or spa, keep the visit supervised and brief, and don't allow your child to put his or her head underwater.
 Long hair can get caught in an uncovered hot tub grate and cause drowning.

 See more In-depth

 - Swim diapers and swim pants.
 Centers for Disease Control and Prevention. http://www.cdc.gov/healthywater/swimming/protection/swim-diapers-swim-pants.html.
 Accessed April 10, 2017.

 - Goguen LA.
 External otitis: Treatment. https://www.uptodate.com/home.
 Accessed April 25, 2017.